CaptainMarvelDanvers/Neonatal-incubator-for-developing-countries/README.md

 }
 ```
 ### Why PID system?
-PID gives the opotion to have a Propotional, Integral, Derivative.
+PID gives the opotion to have a Propotional, Integral or Derivative influence on the output error.

+Set Point = value wanted.

-1. Propotional: This in its simplest form is error * Kp.
-In other words it's more error equals more output.
-Problem with this is that we will always overshot and undershot the set point (the value we are after)
+1. Propotional: error * kP.
+More error = More output.
+This sulution will always overshot the Set point.
-2. Integral: Ki * ∫(error(t)): This will take the sum of all errors over some time T and multiplies it by Ki: The output will be U=I+P. More overshot will increase the I and less overshot will reduce it.
-This part is used to reduce the overshot part this combined with P can generate a stable humidity in the incubator.
-3. Derivative: Kd * f'(e)/dt: takes the velocity of the error and multiplies it with kd.
-Faster rate of error will go down with higher D. This part is added when we need the system to react faster.

-Final part: U=I+P+D. All these togther lets us have a chanse to get a stable output around the value we are after.

-### Find PID constants?
-In this case we used a "trial and error" attack.
-Start with I = D = 0 and adjust Kp until you have a oscillating behavior.
-Oscillating behavior have undershot and overshot and this is then corrected with the integral part.

-How you should start:

-step 1: Make a guess for kP (we started with 0.5)

-step 2: double the kP value

-step 3: oscillating behavior?

-stpe 4: if yes... go to step 6

-step 5: if no go to step 2

-step 6: Make a guess for kI(we started with 0.1)

-step 7: make slow adjustments, add 0.5. until you are happy with the error
+2. Integral: Ki * ∫(error(t)): PI = P + I. More error = Even more output, use I to reduce the overshot.
+3. Derivative: Kd * f'(e)/dt: PID = P + I + D. Higher rate of error = Faster response from system.

 ### Showing data in real time with Matlab

-This short matlab code was done to pressent data in real time.
-Arduino likes to send data in a form of a text file and this can cause some problems and the main problem is the following

-1. Assumes that arduino always sends data once!
-If for some reason we are given the number "1010" the code will convert it to 1010 and not 10 & 10.
-This is something to consider when doing this, a way to solve this is to hard code it in to the arduino that it will never update the sending value if it's the same value all the time.

 ```markdown
 %% This Code Shows Real Time Data....